Supply-chain pre-flight gate

 slsa-verifier confirms the binary was produced by the trusted SLSA builder from this source — at this tag.

-# Set once (replace with the real repo + release tag): REPO="OWNER/REPO"; TAG="v0.1.0"; BIN="penrush-linux-amd64" # 1 — checksum sha256sum --check --ignore-missing checksums.txt # 2 — Sigstore signature (keyless) — identity-pinned cosign verify-blob \ --bundle checksums.txt.cosign.bundle \ --certificate-identity-regexp "^https://github.com/${REPO}/\.github/workflows/release\.yml@refs/tags/${TAG}$" \ --certificate-oidc-issuer "https://token.actions.githubusercontent.com" \ checksums.txt # 3 — SLSA L3 provenance — pinned to this source AND tag slsa-verifier verify-artifact "$BIN" \ --provenance-path "${BIN}.intoto.jsonl" \ --source-uri "github.com/${REPO}" \ --source-tag "$TAG"
+# Set once (BIN = your platform's artifact from the release): REPO="uralleai/penrush"; TAG="v0.1.0"; BIN="penrush-linux-amd64" # 1 — checksum sha256sum --check --ignore-missing checksums.txt # 2 — Sigstore signature (keyless) — identity-pinned cosign verify-blob \ --bundle checksums.txt.cosign.bundle \ --certificate-identity-regexp "^https://github.com/${REPO}/\.github/workflows/release\.yml@refs/tags/${TAG}$" \ --certificate-oidc-issuer "https://token.actions.githubusercontent.com" \ checksums.txt # 3 — SLSA L3 provenance — pinned to this source AND tag slsa-verifier verify-artifact "$BIN" \ --provenance-path "${BIN}.intoto.jsonl" \ --source-uri "github.com/${REPO}" \ --source-tag "$TAG"